fullstack-lang/gongreqif/README.md

 ## Usage

-Once the application is running, it will open a window where you can interact with your ReqIF files.
+Once the application is running, launch a browser on http://localhost:8080/ where you can interact with your ReqIF files.

 1.  **Open a file:** You can either drag and drop a `.reqif` or `.reqifz` file directly onto the application window.
 2.  **Browse for a file:** Alternatively, you can click the "Browse" button to open a file dialog and select your desired ReqIF file.